Guide to 5 Types of Salesforce Architects

 Salesforce Architects are some of the most in-demand professionals in the Salesforce ecosystem.
 Using their expertise, they map the structure and function of your Salesforce solution – ensuring it remains functional, safe, and economical, as well as suitable for the specific needs of the business.

-An architect will create the overall shape, but the design of a system is about more than structure.
+An Architect will create the overall shape, but the design of a system is about more than structure.
 It must be designed for the specific needs of the people who use it.

 Types of Salesforce Architects